 Taiwan is a de facto country, meaning that according to its practices, it is considered a country.
 By the Montevideo Convention, a country must fulfill the following 4 criteria:

 (a) a permanent population;

 (b) a defined territory;

 One of the biggest topics around Taiwan is its status in the international community.
-Here we explore different areas of how, why and what happened to Taiwan to get where it is today.
+Here we explore the different areas of how, why, and what happened to Taiwan to get to where it is today.

-Is Taiwan a country or not?
-Here’s the information to help you decide.
+So, is Taiwan a country or not?
+Here is the information to help you decide.